 Cortisol stimulates more glucose to be released into the bloodstream, triggering insulin to be released and creating the whole cycle mentioned above, leading to a dip in your energy.

-One option is to switch out coffee for matcha green tea lattes that have a much smaller amount of caffeine yet most importantly contain L-theanine, which has a calming effect on your body (so you won’t get jitters as you can with coffee) while making you feel more focused.
+One option is to switch out coffee for matcha green tea lattes that have a much smaller amount of caffeine yet contain L-theanine, which has a calming effect on your body (so you won’t get jitters as you can with coffee) while making you feel more focused.

 5. Eat foods rich in B vitamins